fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 > fleetctl setup --help
 ```

-You will see more info about the command, including the usage and info about any additional commands and options (or 'flags') that can be passed with it:
+You will see more info about the command, including the usage and information about any additional commands and options (or 'flags') that can be passed with it:

 ```
 NAME: